 Let’s take a look at the online portfolios and careers of these 7 professional game industry artists.
-Click each portfolio link to open in a new browser window, and then learn how to build your own online art portfolio.
+Click each portfolio link to open in a new browser window, and then learn how to build your own artist portfolio site.

 Mathias Takacs – Animation Lead Portfolio

 - I’ve set up my site with tabs to demonstrate multiple skill sets because being diverse in the gaming industry is very valuable.
 As I review animators’ portfolios, I often look for animators that can wear multiple hats.

 - Always keep your demo reels and portfolio site up to date.